preet01-patel/coit20246-project/README.md

 AI assistance (Claude by Anthropic) was used during this project to:
 - Help understand OpenWRT nftables firewall syntax and dropbear SSH configuration
 - Help diagnose VirtualBox network adapter configuration issues
-- Assist with drafting and refining written explanations in the report
-- Help format Markdown tables and document structure

 All practical tasks, configurations, screenshots, network diagrams, and the risk assessment were completed by the students.
 All AI-generated content was critically reviewed and modified before inclusion in this report.